 Provides an opportunity for independent and intensive study in data science.
 May be taken for an X status grade with consent of the instructor prior to registration.
-Prerequisite: consent of department chair.
+Prerequisite: consent of supervising instructor.
+(Offered by arrangement)

 DS-454 Research in Data Science

 Provides students with an individual or group investigation with a data science faculty member on a research topic of mutual interest.
 The student must obtain approval for a specific project and make necessary arrangements prior to the term of registration for the course.
 This course is offered on a P/NP basis and does not satisfy any of the requirements for any major or minor.
 May be taken more than once for credit for a maximum of 2.0 credits.
-Prerequisites: Data Analysis and Visualization (DS-260) and consent of instructor.
-(0.5 credit; Offered by arrangement)
+Prerequisites: Data Analysis and Visualization (DS-260) and consent of supervising instructor.
+(0.0–1.0 credit; Offered by arrangement)

 DS-484 Special Topics